eic/EICrecon/docs/tutorial/05-contributing.md

    - Use "Draft PR" if the work is not done
    - Assign a reviewer

-- Before accepting the Pull Requiest code goes through a code review by one of the core developers.
+- Before accepting the Pull Request code goes through a code review by one of the core developers.
 If you need someone particular to review your changes - select the reviewer from the menu.
 Otherwise one of the developers will review the code and accept the PR.

 More on the EIC contribution guide is in [this tutorial][eic-environment-tutorial], [video][eic-environment-youtube]